strapi/documentation/docusaurus/docs/dev-docs/backend-customization/tutorial.md

 By default, service files in Strapi includes basic boilerplate code that use the `createCoreService` factory function.

-Let's update the existing service file for the Review content-type by replacing its code to create a review.
+Let's update the existing service file for the Review collection type of [FoodAdvisor](https://github.com/strapi/foodadvisor) by replacing its code to create a review.

 Our goal is to: